Top of the page

 The day before your test, take your diabetes medicine (such as pills, insulin, or other medicines you inject) as usual or as your healthcare provider tells you.

-On the morning of the test, only take your morning diabetes medicine if you take a basal insulin, such as Humulin N, Novolin NPH, Lantus, Basaglar, Toujeo, Levemir or Tresiba.
-Take these medicines at your regular time.
+On the morning of the test, only take your morning diabetes medicine if you take a basal insulin, such as Basaglar, Humulin N, Lantus, Levemir, Novolin NPH, Semglee, Toujeo, or Tresiba.
+Take these insulins at your regular time.
+Do not take any other type of insulin or diabetes medicines until after the test, when you are ready to eat.

-Test your blood sugar level before you leave home.
-If your blood sugar level is below 4.0 mmol/L, treat it, eat a meal, and have your blood test another day.
+Test your glucose level before you leave home.
+If your glucose level is below 4.0 mmol/L, treat it, eat a meal, and change or rebook your fasting test to another day.

-If your blood sugar level is what it should be, you can go to your blood test.
-Bring the following with you to your test:
+If your reading is 4.0 mmol/L or more, you can go to the lab for your fasting blood test.
+Bring the following with you to the lab:

-Test your blood sugar level at the lab.
-If your blood sugar level is low, please tell the person doing your blood test.
+Test your glucose level at the lab.
+If your glucose level is low, tell the person doing your blood test.

-Test your blood sugar level before you leave the lab.
-Make sure it’s above 4.0 mmol/L before you drive.
+Test your glucose level before you leave the lab.
+Make sure it’s 4.0 mmol/L or higher before you drive.
 If it’s below 4.0 mmol/L, treat with 15 grams of carbohydrates then retest.
 If it’s still low, treat again.

-Having a low blood sugar level can impair your driving skills, meaning they aren’t as sharp as usual.
-If you plan to drive after you treat a low blood sugar level:
+Having a low glucose level can impair your driving skills.
+Talk to your diabetes team about driving and safety.
+If you plan to drive after you treat a low glucose level:

 To see this information online and learn more, visit MyHealth.Alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_diabetes_fastingbloodtest_inst.